imgonewild/imgonewild/README.md

 ### About Me

+I have almost 3 years of front-end and back-end exprience and mostly used Angular, PHP and Node.js.

-I'm a Full Stack Developer and actively looking for **Web Front-end** position.
+I'm actively looking for **Web Front-end** position.

 ### Tech Stack